SiclaitGitHub/configure-ad/README.md

 - Open "Server Manager" application on DC1.
 - Select "New Roles & Features".
-- Select "Active Directory Domain Services" and Click "Add Features".
+- Select "Active Directory Domain Services" and Click "Add Role and Features".
+- Click "Next" untill the opyion to install becomes available.
 - Click "Install" to begin installation of Active Directory.
 - Restart DC1 once installation is complete.